aperofsky/aperofsky.github.io/_pages/outreach.md

 - 2019-2021: Member, NIH Science Policy Discussion Group (SPDG).
 The NIH SPDG is a fellow-led and run self-governing organization that brings together fellows with a shared passion for understanding the intersection of scientific research and legislative policy.
 I wrote essays about [COVID-19 vaccine mandates](https://sciencepolicyforall.wordpress.com/2021/06/10/can-the-united-states-achieve-herd-immunity-vaccine-mandates-and-other-policies-to-increase-covid-19-vaccination/) and [the role of COVID-19 forecasting models in policy decisions](https://sciencepolicyforall.wordpress.com/2020/05/22/the-use-of-covid-19-prediction-models-in-guiding-policy-decisions/).

-- 2018-2019: Co-instructor for [MISMS training workshops](http://misms.net/) on infectious disease quantitative analysis methods, including time-series modeling, epidemiological modeling, and phylogenetic analysis.
+- 2018-2019: Co-instructor for [MISMS](https://www.fic.nih.gov/About/Staff/multinational-influenza-seasonal-mortality-study-misms) training workshops on infectious disease quantitative analysis methods, including time-series modeling, epidemiological modeling, and phylogenetic analysis.

 - 2011-2018: Co-host of [They Blinded Me With Science](https://www.facebook.com/tbmwskvrx), a weekly educational radio program on [KVRX 91.7 FM](http://kvrx.org/) that features guest researchers and discussion of current publications.
-I recruited guests, conducted interviews, and produced podcasts that are available for download on [Podbean](http://tbmws.podbean.com/) and [iTunes](https://itunes.apple.com/us/podcast/they-blinded-me-with-science/id908731079?mt=2).
+Helped recruit guests, conduct interviews, and produce podcasts.
 <figure>
   <img src="/assets/images/DSC_4924.jpg" alt="TBMWS">
   <figcaption>Hosts of "They Blinded Me with Science" on KVRX, Fall 2016.
 Credit: Ian M. Wright </figcaption>